Cellularity of KLR and weighted KLRW algebras via crystals: Proof of sandwich cellularity

 for $\bi\in\vertices^{n}$ and all admissible $r,s$ as above.
-By definition, the images of the generators of $\TA[n]$ are diagrams in the idempotent subalgebra $\idem[\mathcal{W},n]\WA(\affine{X})\idem[\mathcal{W},n]$, which is spanned by diagrams that have all of their solid and ghost strings, except for the rightmost ghost string, to the left of the red strings.
+By definition, the images of the generators of $\TA[n]$ are diagrams in the subalgebra $\aWA$, which is spanned by diagrams that have all of their solid and ghost strings, except for the rightmost ghost string, to the left of the red strings.
 As discussed in \cite[Proposition~3F.1]{MaTu-klrw-algebras}, this follows using the arguments of \cite[Proposition 6.19]{Bo-many-cellular-structures}.
-Strictly speaking Bowman is working in type $\aonetypea$ but the argument applies, essentially without change, to quivers of all types. \end{proof}
+Strictly speaking Bowman is working in type $\aonetypea$ but the argument applies, essentially without change, to quivers of all types.
+Once it is known that $f$ is an isomorphism it is straightforward to check that it induces an isomorphism between the cyclotomic quotients. \end{proof}

 Let $q$ be an indeterminate over $\Q$.
 For $a\in\Z$ and $i\in\vertices$ define the \emph{quantum integer} $[a]_{i}=(q_{i}^{a}-q_{i}^{-a})/(q_{i}-q_{i}^{-1})$, where $q_{i}=q^{d_{i}}$.
 If $a\in\N$ set $[a]_{i}!=[a]_{i}[a-1]_{i}\dots[1]_{i}$.
 For $a\in\Z$ and $b\in\N$ set $\qbinom[i]{a}{b}=\frac{[a]_{i}[a-1]_{i}\dots[a-b+1]_{i}}{[b]_{i}[b-1]_{i}\dots[1]_{i}}$.
 By convention, empty products are~$1$, so $[0]_{i}=0=\qbinom[i]{a}{0}$.